BrazilPowered/ME_N-Project-Template/README.md

 ```
 Note how we resend the same refresh token while it's still valid.
 Refresh tokens set a limit on how long a user can refresh their
 session without needing to enter a username and password.
-We'll
+The
-remove the token if it exists but is no longer valid as part of
+tokens are setup to autoremove by mongoDB when they expire via
-the Token's model.
+the model.

 ##### Routes
 In order to use the earlier validations while using the new